|

 But moving on to Meghan Cox Gurdon, I found a very interesting Spectator column which mentions her.
 It's by Rachel Johnson, and it's about women who make careers of writing about motherhood.
 As Ms. Johnson says about the practice, "it's a great way to "swap the long-hours-culture grind of your office job for the creature comforts of Schedule E at home."
 It also enables you to get credit for being an "earth mother," while simultaneously showing those feminists that you are doing more with your life than just changing diapers and cleaning bathrooms.

+So, how do you manage to become a successful novelist or columnist, despite having a bunch of kids to look after?
+Easy.
+You lock the door and pretend you can't hear the kids screaming while you write about the adorable poppets.
+And you employ a nanny (preferably, a foreign woman who will work for minimum wage) to actually care for the children.
 So you want to know who these women are who seem to be having it all, but not walking the walk, only talking the talk?
 After all, we are peddling a cosy fiction, an apple-pie lie, that our columns and books somehow get written between the morning school-run and an afternoon spent chiselling mashed banana off a high chair; for as we hymn the delights of home-made Play-Doh from our panic-room-style workstations in attics, our column-fodder kids are more often than not sitting in front of the DVD under the care of a Croatian au pair or Filipina Gastarbeiter who is working her socks off to send money to her seven children back home in Manila.

+The author includes herself among that number, but then drops a few other names.
 But I feel we must include in the line-up Washington DC’s resident brainy blonde mom, Danielle Crittenden, columnist author of Amanda Bright @ Home and Things Our Mothers Didn’t Tell Us; my lovely friend Meghan Cox Gurdon (another brainy blonde) who has parlayed her experience as a national radio reporter and feature writer into a popular home-life column for the National Review Online; Alison Craig, the Scottish television presenter, radio-show host and newspaper columnist who recently published her account of when she swapped greenrooms for baby poo in her book called Alison’s Diary, The Nappy Years.

 Meghan wrote an essay about the resurgence of housewifery, and how today's stay-at-home mother has it all: selfless devotion to husband and children, and also fulfillment of her own talents and needs.
-Part of it is quoted here -- I especially liked this bit:
+Part of it is quoted here -- I especially liked this bit: The housewives I know deal with the groceries and cooking and all the other drudgery and yet still manage to paint, write, play piano, ride horses, fiddle about on the Internet, and volunteer for charities and schools.

 Well, if they have hired help, like Meghan and her good friend Danielle do, then they don't deal with ALL the other drudgery, now do they?